t2trg/iot-seccons/draft-irtf-iot-seccons-latest.md

 a comprehensive view of the interactions and relationships between an IoT application and security.
 Second, we aim at describing challenges for a secure IoT in the specific context of the lifecycle of a resource-constrained device.
-The final goal of this draft is to discuss the next steps towards a secure IoT.
+The final goal of this draft is to discuss the security considerations that need to be taken into consideration towards a secure IoT.

 The rest of the Internet-Draft is organized as follows.  {{sec3}} depicts the lifecycle of a thing and gives general definitions for the main security